rcarmo/sushy/README.md

 ### Done

+* Multiple theme support (only the one theme for now)
 * Automatic insertion of image sizes in `img` tags
 * Deployable under [Dokku-alt][da]
 * Run under [uWSGI][uwsgi] using `gevent` workers